Functional Data Analysis by Matrix Completion: Simulation Study

 \section{Simulation Study}

 In order to study the performance of our method on a broad range of setups, we consider nine general scenarios to simulate our data.
-For each of these scenarios, we simulate $n$ iid mean-zero functions $Y_i$ and $n$ iid mean-zero functions $W_i$ on a grid of $K$ equally spaced points on the interval $[0,1]$.
-From these samples of discretised curves we calculate the matrices $L_n^K$ and $B_n^K$:
+For each of these scenarios, we simulate $n$ i.i.d. mean-zero functions $Y_i$ and $n$ i.i.d. mean-zero functions $W_i$ on a grid of $K$ equally spaced points on the interval $[0,1]$.
+From these samples of discretised curves, we calculate the matrices $L_n^K$ and $B_n^K$:

 for $a,b \in \{1,\ldots,K\}$, and then set $R^K_n = L^K_n + B_n^K$.